 Artificial intelligence (AI) has become indispensable in fleet management.
 Nearly every video telematics solution seems to feature AI, but not every solution is equally accurate or reliable.
 When it comes to detecting detect risky driver behavior, precision matters.
 Here are a few questions you can ask vendors to help you determine which AI dash cam solutions can detect risk most accurately.

-1. How long have the algorithms been in development?
+1. How experienced are you in AI?
+How long have the algorithms been in development?

 The more experience an organization has in AI development, the better.
 AI technology is only as good as its ability to learn, and that means continually refining both neural networks and the data sets that they use to understand patterns.
 A claim like "We have the newest AI" raises questions about the depth of experience that the AI has accumulated.
-Lytx AI is trained on billions of miles of professionally reviewed video of commercial driving.
+Ensure the AI has been trained, tested, and the vendor knows what they're doing.

 2. How big is the sample size?